Harriet Craig: Cast

-Production notes
+Production

 The film was based on the 1925 play Craig's Wife by George Kelly.
 Two previous film versions were both entitled Craig's Wife, the first a 1928 silent film directed by William C. DeMille (Cecil B. DeMille's brother), and the second a 1936 film directed by Dorothy Arzner and starring Rosalind Russell.

+The film's working title was The Lady of the House.

 Reception

 Variety commented: "Joan Crawford does a prime job of putting over the selfish title-character."
 Otis Guernsey of the New York Herald Tribune wrote: "[Crawford] remains, as always, a stylish performer in her clear and forceful characterization."

+The film was not a box-office success and did not reach the $1,250,000 minimum of Variety's top earning films of the year.

 Home media

 The film has been released on VHS home video.
 As of November 2012, it was available on Region 1 DVD through the TCM Vault Collection and Region 2 DVD (Japan, Europe, South Africa, and the Middle East, including Egypt).